 Develop and propose a framework for the regulatory oversight of third-party data and predictive models.

 Monitor and report on state, federal, and international activities related to governmental oversight and regulation of third-party data and model vendors and their products and services.
-Provide recommendations to the Innovation, Cybersecurity, and Technology (H) Committee regarding responses to such activities.

 NAIC Support Staff: Miguel Romero, Scott Morris, and Scott Sobel